dinarrow/dinarrow.github.io/_posts/2020-08-22-strong_typing_and_data_interfacing.md

 ```c++
   Team Class::team() const { return get<Team>(); }
 ```
-it can be seen that it is expressed in terms of a get Template and this is an alternative was to access data.
+it can be seen that it is expressed in terms of a get Template function and this is an alternative way to access data.

 ```c++
 	auto value = instance.get<Type>();